AlKun25/ECS_260/README.md

 -->

 ## Team details
-We are team 16, also known as  "<TEAM-NAME>"
+We are team 16, also known as  "PublishOrPerish"

 - Amy Vu
 - Andrew Lee